rebahozkoc/Parallel_Programming_Project/inefficient_algo_data_structure/uneffecient_data_strc/gpt_result.md

 ### Results
-ChatGPt couln't classify the bug as inefficent data structure it migt be due to lack of context but is observed it cannot detect the bug drom a snippet.
+ChatGPT couln't classify the bug as inefficent data structure it migt be due to lack of context but is observed it cannot detect the bug from a snippet.